mrthreeplates/TRS-80_floppy_remapper/README.md

 requiring the fewest (and least invasive) modifications possible.

 **WARNING**: This project requires some soldering and assumes you are very comfortable working around electronics.
-Deadly high voltage is present inside these computers, so please be safe!
-I make no claim that these instructions are complete, correct, easy to follow, you won't damage your computer, etc.
+Lethal voltage levels are present inside these computers, so please be safe!
-If any of this worries you at all, this project isn't for you.
+I make no claim that the information below is complete, correct, easy to follow, you won't damage your computer, etc.  If any of this worries you at all, this project isn't for you.

 ## Model 4P GA booting directly from an external floppy emulator